infragravity/charts/README.md

 # charts
-Sonar charts (Helm) for Kubernetes: Daemon Set and Service.
+Sonar charts (Helm) for collecting metrics and sending them to InfluxDB or Prometheus.
-Both of these charts support metric configuration for Prometheus and InfluxDb.
+ * SQL Server for Linux - see instructions and example in this repository.
+ * Windows containers